Maksim2498/mc-commands/README.md

 - working `mytp` command.

 For real projects you can config all messages and add your own placeholders.
+Also you can specify required priority and command sender classes for route handlers.

 ### Real Plugin: